 The State of Utah has adopted the 40 CFR Part 503 federal regulations for the disposal of sewage sludge (biosolids) by reference.
-However, this facility does not receive, generate, treat, or dispose of Biosolids.
+However, since this facility is a lagoon, there is not any regular sludge production.
 Therefore 40 CFR Part 503 does not apply at this time.
+In the future, if the sludge needs to be removed from the lagoons and is disposed in some way, the Division of Water Quality must be contacted prior to the removal of the sludge to ensure that all applicable state and federal regulations are met.